by Dennis E. Power

 They had to come up with a practical use for the OTSMOD or Kerry would face a fate worse than death.

 Kerry came up with the idea of an aircraft and Willard Morthley thought of the dirigible.
-Thrush then equipped a dirigible with an OTSMOD Soon they discovered the second major flaw of the invisible invention.
+Thrush equipped a dirigible with an OTSMOD Soon they discovered the second major flaw of the invisible invention.
 The null space inside the field was also an electromagnetic dead zone.
 You could not see out of the invisibility field nor could any form of electromagnetic energy such as light, heat, radio etc be transmitted or received.
 Therefore to fly on course, the field had to be dropped intermittently to take bearings and set the engines.

 Despite its flaws Thrush used the dirigible to help Thrush's side win a revolution in a small Central American country, San Sebastian.
 However, the intrepid UNCLE agents triumphed and re-captured the dirigible and the technology, rescuing Dr. Morthley and Kerry Griffin.
 Napoleon recommended to Mr. Waverley that the technology be used to help *their* side win the revolution.
 However the flaws of the OTSMOD were considered to outweigh its practical uses and the idea is shelved.

 Devices oddly similar to the OTSMOD would later show up in two of the variant futures of the Wold Newton Universe.
-In the future which Future lived, Captain Future that is and the Star Trek timelines and of course the combination of the two.
+In the future which Future lived, Captain Future that is, and the Star Trek timelines and of course the combination of the two.
 Curtis Newton had an invisibility device built into a belt, which created an invisibility field about his body for a period of fifteen minutes.
 Since he could not see out of this field however he had to rely on his other senses to guide him when he was inside the field.

 In the Star Trek timelines The OTSMOD sounds very similar to the Star Trek cloaking device, with the difference that on Star Trek, one can see outside of the cloak.